olliw42/mLRS-docu/docs/FLYSKY_FRM303.md

 The description is for the default firmware version ('USB' version, indicated by a '-usb' label in the firmware file name).

-The FRM303 provides two connectors, a 5-pin JST-GH connector at the bottom edge and a USB-C connector at top edge, and a 5-way button.
+The FRM303 provides two connectors, a 5-pin JST-GH connector at the bottom edge and a USB-C connector at top edge.
+In addition there is a 5-way button.
 Their usage is as follows:

 JST-GH connector (from left to right when viewd from top):